Funding your degree

 For students funded through assistantships, the support generally lasts throughout the duration of their degree.

-Approximately 90 percent of our students are funded, and we have about 40-45 students total.
-This year we accepted about 15 new students.
+Approximately 90 percent of our students are funded.
 Generally, all of our new students have funding support through their faculty mentors, other than non-traditional students who are not under an assistantship.

 An assistantship is a part-time job working for your department or adviser.
 These positions have great benefits, including: